cioportfolio/lightserver/README.md

 **KEEP THE REFRESH TOKEN SECRET.
 DON'T SAVE IT IN A PUBLIC REPOSITORY**

 When the server is running:

-host-op:8001/ will show a simple page of track details and a simple beat animation host-ip:8001/progress will provide raw track and progress host0ip:8001/analysis will provide simplified lists of bars, beats and tatums for the playing track
+- host-ip:8001/ will show a simple page of track details and a simple beat animation
+- host-ip:8001/progress will provide raw track and progress
+- host-ip:8001/analysis will provide simplified lists of bars, beats and tatums for the playing track

+For an example of how to use the /progress and /analysis APIs see https://github.com/cioportfolio/partyrings